• Skip to primary navigation

 • A cast iron skillet from above.
 3 fried egg lookalikes with white and yolk part on top of a red chunky sauce sprinkled with green spring onion rings and chopped parsley.
 You can see chickpeas, chopped tomato and chopped yellow bell peppers.

-1- Pot Vegan Chickpea Shakshuka
+One-Pot Vegan Chickpea Shakshuka

 • Large saucepan from above with brown-yellow liquid chickpeas and mushroom slices sprinkled with chopped green leaves

-Chickpea Mushroom Curry
+Mushroom Chickpea Curry

 • White bowl with a red soup full of red kidney beans, chickpeas, potatoes, carrots and shell pasta.
 It is topped with fresh parsley.
 A spoon is taking a carrot.

-Easy Vegan Minestrone Soup (Gluten-free)
+Vegan Minestrone Soup

 THANK YOU so much for visiting our website.
 Please comment below if you have tried this recipe.
 We LOVE hearing from you!
 If you loved the recipe, please don’t forget to give us a ⭐⭐⭐⭐⭐ RATING.
 We appreciate all of our readers.